 Sometimes hens go broody at the wrong time of year.
 February Was much too early.

 The California White patiently sitting.
-So we bought chicks in March for her to raise.

 Mama California tucks the babies in for the night.